ultimafounding/PicoMol/README.md

 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Performance Optimized**: Handles large structures efficiently
 - **Drag & Drop**: Easy file loading with drag-and-drop support
+- **Comprehensive Reporting**: Professional HTML reports with embedded visualizations
+- **Multi-Format Export**: Choose from HTML, JSON, CSV, Excel, or Text export formats

 ## 🚀 Installation

 ### Prerequisites
-- Python 3.7 or higher (Python 3.8+ recommended)
+- Python 3.7 or higher (Python 3.8+ recommended for best performance)
-- Internet connection (for downloading NGL.js and online BLAST functionality)
+- Internet connection (for downloading NGL.js, online BLAST functionality, and API integrations)
 - At least 100MB of free disk space
+- Optional: Additional packages for enhanced export capabilities (see requirements.txt)

+> ℹ️ **Production Ready:** Version 0.1.0 is stable and suitable for research and educational use.

 ### Quick Install